Natay/musictube/README.md

 The API works with a text file full of youtube links that are looked at and downloaded one at a time.

-using youtube_dl module to do the heavy lifting; I'm just make a wrapper around that to make my life simple
+using youtube_dl module to do the heavy lifting; I'm just made a wrapper around that to make my life simple

 does not support playlists for now, just individual links